wingardchris/my_website/content/en/blog/inequality.md

 +++
 title = "Inequality and Inefficiency" subtitle = "Does the welfare state enhance or undermine economic efficiency?
-Are societies with greater or lesser amounts of inequality more productive?" tags = ['ethics'] date = 2023-07-25
+Are societies with greater or lesser amounts of inequality more productive?" tags = ['economics'] date = 2017-03-17

 # For description meta tag
-description = "oes the welfare state enhance or undermine economic efficiency?
+description = "does the welfare state enhance or undermine economic efficiency?
 Are societies with greater or lesser amounts of inequality more productive?"

 # Comment next line and the default banner wil be used.
 banner = '/img/blog.jpg'

 +++

-"Does the welfare state enhance or undermine economic efficiency?
-Are societies with greater or lesser amounts of inequality more productive?"

 The precise relationship between the welfare state and economic efficiency is challenging to ascertain, as ideological bias may suggest